 - Synthesize some existing work on a security protocol

 - Analyze a security protocol

 - Present a lecture

-- Make an oral presentation. - Summarize an article or a technical report.
+- · Make an oral presentation. - Summarize an article or a technical report.

 - prepare a lecture (presentation and a 4-page report)

 - present the lecture

 - attend to others' lectures and grade them

-- do the final exam

 • lecture and attendance to others' lectures